Montivagant970/Portfolio/README.md

 * ***Speech Technologies:***
   *  **Final_ST.ipynb** : notebook outlining the final project I developed for Speech Technologies for two separate experiments, namely a Whisper STT model evaluation and a machine learning implementation for accent recognition, on *The Speech Accent Archive* from George Mason University.
 The notebook contains all code, documentation, analyses, descriptions, and graphics of the project.

+### Thesis: Master's Thesis from the Free University of Bolzano/Bozen
+*Code was adapted from Le Duy Khanh for the purposes of the project, built originally from [Meta's ASR tutorial](https://huggingface.co/blog/fine-tune-wav2vec2-english).
+Original repos for [pretraining](https://github.com/khanld/Wav2vec2-Pretraining?tab=readme-ov-file) and [finetuning](https://ithub.com/khanld/ASR-Wav2vec-Finetune) can be found at their respective links.*

 ### Internship:
 * **ELANtranscriber.py** : tool to scrape speaker annotation data from ELAN (.eaf) files.
 * **prep4finetune.py** : tool to prepare audio data for finetuning the Whisper LLM by chunking and creating preliminary transcriptions in CSV files.